wp-plugins/40nuggets-widget/readme.txt

 = Does email look like it comes from my own email address? =

 Yes, absolutely.
 Your brand, your heading, your logo.
 We show you exactly how to do it when you sign up.

-= Where do I get 40Nuggets client ID =
-Please visit http://40nuggets.com and open an account.

 == Screenshots ==
 1. http://40nuggets.com/widget/img/wp-screenshot1.png